isabella232/rtos-docs-pr.pl-pl/rtos-docs/netx/netx-dns/chapter3.md

 ## <a name="nx_dns_ipv4_address_by_name_get"></a>nx_dns_ipv4_address_by_name_get

-Wyszukaj adres IPv4 dla nazwy hosta wejściowego
+Poszukaj adresu IPv4 dla nazwy hosta wejściowego

 ### <a name="prototype"></a>Prototype